AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

 .. _tu-tasks_and_synchronization-11:

-12. The verification condition associated with the Ada rule that it is a bounded error to invoke an operation that is potentially blocking during a protected action (see Ada RM 9.5.1(8)) is discharged via (potentially conservative) flow analysis, as opposed to by introducing verification conditions.
+12. The verification condition associated with the Ada rule that it is a bounded error to invoke an operation that is potentially blocking (including due to cyclic locking) during a protected action (see Ada RM 9.5.1(8)) is discharged via (potentially conservative) flow analysis, as opposed to by introducing verification conditions.
 [Support for the "Potentially_Blocking" aspect discussed in